pact0/ChangelogCreator/README.md

 ## CHANGELOG

-The script creates a new file with a privided name (or default CHANGELOG.md) which contains a changelog of commits between specified versions.
+The script creates a new file with a provided name (or default CHANGELOG.md) which contains a changelog of commits between specified versions.

 To run the script you need to specify